Ultchad/snips-skill-spotifywebapi/README.md

-# SpotifyWebApi french skill for Snips
+# SpotifyWebApi skill for Snips

 _First: Sorry for my english!_